Sales enablement is in the spotlight.

 - 30% time savings in admin tasks

-There are also intangible benefits to a sales enablement strategy.
-For one, sales and marketing are more aligned within a structured enablement framework, with cross-departmental teams working hand-in-hand to seamlessly create, personalize, update and share content.
-Open lines of communication and collaboration between the two are the product of successful sales enablement.
+While these numbers are impressive on their own (if we do say so ourselves), there are additional benefits to a good enablement program that can’t be quantified — but are just as important in driving revenue.
+For one, marketing and sales teams are more aligned, with cross-departmental teams working hand-in-hand to create, personalize, update and share content.
+Open lines of communication and collaboration between the two teams are the product of successful sales enablement and are essential in leading the content-guided conversations today’s buyers expect.

 Implement your sales enablement program with Showpad

-In order to realize the ideal sales enablement definition in your operations, you’ll need to make good on that sixth step in our process of rolling out a program: streamline your tech stack.
+Ready to enable your sales reps to get selling?
+To launch your own rocket ship of a sales enablement strategy, you’ll need to make good on that sixth step in our process of rolling out a program: streamline your tech stack.